captkirk88/monkeyspeak/wiki/Libraries.md

 (5:309) get the current month and put it into variable %.
 (5:310) get the current year and put it into variable %.
 (5:311) start timer #.
+(5:312) set the time zone to {...}
+(5:313) get univeral time zone and put it into variable % (5:314) get the available time zones and put it into table %
 ```

 #### Next Up